4 Steps to Successfully Rollout a Community Plan

 I’m going to go ahead and say that if you’re reading this for more than just leisure, you’ve likely got a community to rollout.
-That being said, it’s likely that you’ve been directed to do so from a member of your executive team, which indicates that you have some level of executive support.
+That being said, you’ve probably been directed to do so from a member of your executive team, which indicates that you have some level of executive support.

 That’s obviously a great place to start, but the first step here is to secure buy-in from the entire executive team.
 All of them.